tianrluo/MRphy.mat/README.md

 Clone this repository to a directory that is included in your Matlab path.\
 Rename the repository folder, `mrphy.mat` as `+mrphy`.

+Navigate to `./+sims/`, run `mex blochcim.c` to also enable c-based Bloch simulation.